Released March 10, 2019

 9. Click "Choose".

-Does EarthDesk work with Path Finder?
+Does EarthDesk work with Path Finder on macOS?

 EarthDesk 6 set the actual desktop picture, but Apple changed the way spaces work in 10.11 and thus we can no longer set the desktop picture on a per-space, per-screen basis reliably.
 Even in 10.10 and earlier we were using undocumented techniques to do it.
 To solve this, EarthDesk 7 uses a window to show the map image.